AdobeXD/plugin-samples/reference/selection.md

 <a name="selection"></a>

 ## selection
 The `selection` object represents the currently selected set of nodes in the UI.
-You can set the selection to use it as input for [commands](commands.md), or to determine what is left selected for the user when your plugin's edit operation completes.
+You can change the selection to use it as input for [commands](commands.md), or to control what is left selected for the user when your plugin's edit operation completes.

+**Selected items might not all have the same parent node.** For example, the selection could be split between two sibling Group nodes, or half the selection could be inside a Group and half inside its parent.
+Or the selection could be split between multiple different artboards along with items on the pasteboard (immediate children of the root node).

+Your plugin can only modify nodes in the "neighborhood" of the user's selection, a subset of the scenegraph tree called the **_[edit context](/reference/core/edit-context.md)_**.
+You can only set the selection to other nodes within the edit context.
+The edit context does not update to reflect any changes to the selection until after a plugin operation completes.

+**Other restrictions on selection**

+* The selection cannot contain both artboards and non-artboards at the same time.

+* The selection cannot contain both a node and one of its ancestors at the same time.

+* Items that are _locked_ cannot be in the selection.
+If the user or your plugin attempts to select any locked items, they are automatically filtered into a separate list ([itemsIncludingLocked](#selection-itemsIncludingLocked)) which is generally only used by the Unlock command.

+**Accessing the selection**

 The current selection state is passed to your _command handler function_ as an argument:
 ```js